 With the proclamation of the APEC Charter in Ottawa in 1955, the organization was called to “discover the forces which should make for economic growth and stability” in the region and offer “recommendations concerning methods calculated to ensure its economic future.”
 Although the organizations mandate has been fine-tuned over the years, APEC’s current research and policy work affirms those founding principles.

 APEC’s initial work focused on the region’s primary resources and the need to establish cornerstone manufacturing firms.
 While research was at the heart of its mandate, it also served as a regional business promotion agency, hosting trade shows and promoting sales tours.

 Early research and direction was guided by Executive Manager Nelson Mann (1955-1969) and Chief Economist Arthur Parks.
-A small team of permanent staff help carried out the research and share the results with the membership.
+A small team of permanent staff carried out the research and shared the results with the membership.

 The Executive Manager’s Report of 1958 portrayed APEC as a self-help organization.
 “This means putting our (the Atlantic Provinces) own shoulder to the wheel and making it turn to our own advantage,” wrote Mann.

 APEC’s first research was mostly inventories of Atlantic Canada agriculture, forestry and manufacturing industries.
 Its effort pre-dated the development of Statistics Canada, and in fact had economists before most government departments of the era.

 Over time as the federal government took greater interest in the social welfare of its citizens, the APEC research effort matured into focussed data presentations that could assist in specific policy development.
 APEC has maintained throughout its history strong ties to the concept of independent research that leans toward detailed analysis using scientific methods rather than public opinion polling.